twillis209/zinb_analysis/notes.md

 	Execution halted

 Fiddled with the calls to `assign` and to `load`, `zinb` appears in the correct environment now.

+#### `zeiselMeanDifferencesS26`

+This function's memory usage keeps blowing up.
+72GB at the last count.

+Ran to completion with max. mem. usage of 86.252GB.

 ### `figuresPaper.Rmd`